(A) The following standards will be mandatory:

 (4) Visitations should be conducted in a manner which provides as much privacy as possible and subject only to the limitation necessary to maintain order and security.

 (5) Written policy and procedure specify that visitors register upon entry into the detention center and specify the circumstances under which visitors are searched.

 (6) A visitation may be denied if there exists reasonable suspicion to believe that the visit might endanger the security of the detention center.
 Reasons for denial of a visit shall be in writing and placed in the resident's detention record.

 (7) Children have the privilege of refusing to see any particular visitor.
 These refusals shall be documented and placed in the child's record.

 (8) Except where a court order exists to the contrary, residents shall be allowed the freedom to correspond.
 The detention center shall provide each resident with at least two first class stamps per week.

 (9) No correspondence to or from residents shall be censored.
-No correspondence to or from a resident shall be read by staff unless the detention center director has reasonable cause to believe the content of the correspondence may incite to endanger the detention center order or security.
+No correspondence to or from a resident shall be read by staff unless the detention center director, or designee, has reasonable cause to believe the content of the correspondence may incite to endanger the detention center order or security.
 If correspondence is read, the child must be informed.